-I found this great deal on Klook for visiting temples which is approx. the price we paid for the tour.
+I found this great deal on Klook for visiting temples which is approximately the price we paid for the tour.
 Click here to see all info on that!

 We decided to alter the original package of six temples a day by cutting the number down to two and added a tour to China Town and the famous Chatuchak Weekend Market.

 If you’re looking for things to do in Bangkok at night, you must visit China Town!
 The place is covered with stalls selling different kinds of food.
 The Chatuchak Market is another place that is a must-visit!
 Only on the weekends, I specifically planned the trip so both Saturday and Sunday can be spent there.

 - Day 3: Pattaya + Chatuchak Weekend Market + Siam Paragon = 4,000 Baht

 Our last day in Bangkok (well, second last.
 We had a flight the next afternoon so couldn’t go sightseeing that day 🙁 ) was spent in Pattaya.
 We managed to get a private car and boat to the island for 2,000 Baht each.

 I have researched a few great tours for anyone following this Bangkok tour guide, here’s a list of all tours available in Pattaya.

 First a two-hour journey from Bangkok to the city and then 2-3 hours on a shared speed boat where they make three stops.
 First stop, you can try paragliding (500 Baht per person) if you’re interested.
 The next stop is where you go underwater and the final stop is the island where you can stop to eat or take pictures.
 Sadly, the boat caused seasickness in me and we had to take a trip back immediately.
 Also, they wouldn’t refund our fee so the day was a fail.